This week photo challenge: Creepy, takes me back to Aarhus.

 I am not an art expert but I enjoy viewing eccentric artwork such as Kvium’s masterpieces.
 According to Wikipedia, Kvium started creating grotesque realistic works depicting the darker side of life in early 1980s.
 Visit www.michaelkvium.com to see more of his works.

 What I loved about this art museum was that it encouraged visitors to take part in an art project.
 When I visited this place in December 2014, there was a section for selfie enthusiasts.
 Props were provided for visitors to use and take picture of themselves.
-To see some of the actions, click #arosfools .
+Many photos were shared on Instagram #arosfools .
 Here is mine.

 Then there was a room displaying all sorts of mini artworks.
 One of the exhibitions, which I found very bizarre was the display of jars containing horse meat.
 I was told that a horse was actually cut into pieces for this exhibition.
 I just couldn’t understand this form of art or the fascination behind it.